A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories

 For the rest of this paper, we refer to this PopII star formation prescription as the ``instantaneous" method.

 For completeness, we also consider the analytic model detailed in \cite{Visbal15b} to compare with the results of our semi-analytic framework.
-This approach determines the SFRD by integrating the Sheth-Tormen halo mass function, $dn/dM$, at each time step.
+This approach determines the SFRD by integrating the Sheth-Tormen halo mass function, $dn/dM$, at each time step \citep[also see][for another example of this method]{Mashian16, Munoz22, Munoz23}.
 Halo mass ranges are defined for both PopII and PopIII such that the cosmic mass fraction collapsed into DM halos, $F_{\rm coll}$, can be determined for stellar population $i$ via

 Here, $\Omega_{\rm m}$ is the cosmological density parameter for matter and $\rho_{\rm c}$ is the critical density.
 In this work, we determine $F_{\rm coll}$ at each time step by integrating the halo mass function from \Mcrit--2.5\Mcrit \ for PopIII, and from 2.5\Mcrit--$10^{9}$\Msun \ for PopII.
 The time derivatives for both stellar populations, $(dF_{\rm coll}/{dt})_{i}$, are then calculated analytically at each step and are multiplied by $\rho_{\rm b}f_{\rm II}$ and $\Omega_{\rm m}\rho_{\rm c}{M_{\rm III,new}}$ to give the PopII and PopIII SFRDs, respectively.
 To more closely match the semi-analytic SFRD values, we double the fiducial value of both the PopII SFE and the new PopIII stellar mass in this analytic integration model, i.e. $f_{\rm II}$ = 0.005 and ${M_{\rm III,new}}$ = 400 \Msun.
 We also note that we smooth the value of $F_{\mathrm{coll}, i}$ over the previous ten time steps ($\Delta z = 0.5$) to avoid numerical feedback effects when determining its derivative.